 Did you know we have a You Tube Channel?
 I post lots of video clips on techniques, information and fun things for you.
 If you aren’t sure, for example, how to set up your solar dye pot, (a FAQ) check out our videos to see how.
 Not sure what kind of pot to use for your DIY Daylight Dye kit of the month?
 Have a look on You Tube Gorgeous Yarns.
 I also post any unusual stitch technique videos too which go with our patterns, the latest one is the Star Stitch which goes with the July free pattern in the kit.

-Of course, if I haven’t answered your FAQ here, please contact me at firstname.lastname@example.org and I’ll be happy to help.
-I will miss meeting you at the autumn shows, so it will be nice to “chat”, albeit by email.
+Of course, if I haven’t answered your FAQ here, please contact me at email@example.com and I’ll be happy to help, it will be nice to “chat”, albeit by email.